Prospect: Information for the user

-Mycophenolate Mofetil tablets contain mycophenolate mofetil which belongs to a group of medicines called “immunosuppressants”.
+Mycophenolate Mofetil tablets contain mycophenolate mofetil, which belongs to a group of medications called "immunosuppressants".

-Mycophenolate Mofetilis used to prevent the body from rejecting a kidney, heart, or liver transplant.
+Mycophenolate Mofetil is used to prevent the body from rejecting a transplanted kidney, heart, or liver.

-Mycophenolate Mofetil should be used in combination with other medicines known asciclosporina and corticosteroids.
+Mycophenolate Mofetil should be used in conjunction with other medications known as cyclosporine and corticosteroids.

 Mycophenolate causes congenital malformations and spontaneous abortions.
-If you are a woman who can become pregnant, you must have a negative result on a pregnancy test before starting treatment and follow the contraceptive advice provided by your doctor.
+If you are a woman who can become pregnant, you must have a negative pregnancy test result before starting treatment and must follow the contraception advice provided by your doctor.

 Your doctor will explain and provide written information, particularly about the effects of mycophenolate on unborn babies.
 Read the information carefully and follow the instructions.

-If you do not fully understand these instructions, please consult your doctor again to have them explained to you before taking mycophenolate.
-See more information in this section, under the headings “Adverse reactions and precautions” and “Pregnancy and breastfeeding”.
+If you do not fully understand these instructions, please consult your doctor again to explain them to you before taking mycophenolate.
+See more information in this section, under the headings "Warnings and precautions" and "Pregnancy and breastfeeding".

 Do not take Mycophenolate Mofetil Stada

-Do not take this medication if you experience any of the above.
+Do not take this medication if any of the above applies to you.
 If you are unsure, consult your doctor or pharmacist before taking Mycophenolate Mofetil Stada.

 Consult your doctor, pharmacist, or nurse before starting treatment with Mycophenolate Mofetil Stada.